elliswmartin/shhelpersLfA/README.md

  ```

 ## Background
-I developed these scripts while working at Letterform Archive in San Francisco, CA to assist with automating small tasks.
+I developed these scripts while working at Letterform Archive in San Francisco, CA to assist with automating small tasks and streamline existing workflows.